RebekahFigueroa/manga-review/README.md

 # Features

-1. Home page
+1. Login page

-   - Used to select which household you belong to

-2. View Budget

-   - Can see what the total budget of the household is
-   - Can see what each household member owes
+   - Used to either create an account or log into your account.

+2. Find a game

+   - Used to see all available games on the app.
+You can either view the reviews users have created for this game or make your own.
+   - If the game you are looking for is not present, you have the option to add the game.

-3. Modify Budget
+3. Stats

-- Can create, edit, or delete a budget

-4. Modify Household

-- Can create, edit, or delete a household member

-5. Modify Budget Item

-- Can create, edit, or delete a budget item
+- Used to view fun stats about your gaming library such as number of games reviewed or whether you prefer a single player or multiplayer experience.

-6. NavBar
+4. NavBar

-- Used to navigate to the different components of the app as well as the main page to select a household
+- Used to navigate to the various pages within the app as well as logout when you are ready to end your sesssion.

 # Future Roadmap

 (in no particular order)

-- Add charts to see how much of your budget you have left
-- User login/ profile creation
+- Add search feature for games.

 # Supplemental links

-A Beginner’s Guide to Seeding Data (https://medium.com/@figueroarebekah/a-beginners-guide-to-seeding-data-f348fd9e6bb6)
+TBD